 - Travel records, including vouchers, itineraries, receipts, etc.

-- Finance and Administration records
+- Finance and Accounting records

 - Records that for reasons of confidentiality and/or legality that are permanently closed to access—all restrictions must be defined and must expire within 30 years of deposit

 - Secondary/Personal reference materials, such as articles, clippings, conference materials, published books, journals, etc. unless directly relevant to the donor or collection